cybozu/WebUI/README.md

 > ref: https://developer.apple.com/forums/thread/785964
 >
 > If you do not need the PDF output feature, or if you do not need to verify its functionality in the simulator, please use the `workaround-for-xcode-16.4-16F6` branch.

+## Requirements

+- Development with Xcode 16.4+
+- Written in Swift 6.0
+- Compatible with iOS 16.4+
+- Compatible with macOS 13.3+

 ## Usage